-◀(7) Check the engagement of the door locks through the sighting holes in the doors.
-The front lock is correctly engaged when the tip of the indicator (painted fluorescent orange) is in line with the red line on the rectangular white patch around the sighting hole.
-The rear lock is correctly engaged when the front face of the locking plunger (8) is in line with the red line on a similar white patch around the sighting hole.
-The correctly-locked relationships of the indicator, plunger and markings is illustrated in Sect.3, Chap.1. ▶

-(8) Finally, and before each flight, check again that the release slip is cocked as in sub para.
-(3) of this para.

-(9) Close the fillet door (10).

-(10) Place the parachute test switch in the cabin to the TEST position and check that the two filaments in the warning lamp glow to indicate that the electrical circuit is serviceable.
+- (7) Inspect for engagement of the front locks by looking through the sighting hole in the door and ensuring that the indicator rod on the lock is in the UP position.
+Also examine rear lock through adjacent sighting hole and ensure that the plunger (8) is fully engaged. - (8) Finally, and before each flight, check again that the release slip is cocked as in sub para.
+(3) of this para. - (9) Close the fillet door (10). - (10) Place the parachute test switch in the cabin to the TEST position and check that the two filaments in the warning lamp glow to indicate that the electrical circuit is serviceable.
 Return the switch to the normal position.